 Currency and payments

 The currency in Thailand is Thai baht.
-Your hotel and dental clinic might accept payment in US dollars, but exchange rates are likely to be skewed in their favor.
-Check in advance if what currencies and payment methods they accept.
+Check in advance what currencies and payment methods they accept.

 Some dentists in Bangkok offer a discount for paying in cash, so this is also worth considering.